My Work Setup

 Arc Browser – Free (Added 9/1/2023)

-I switched from Chrome to Arc on Mac and it has changed my workflow entirely.
+I switched from Chrome to Arc on Mac, which has changed my workflow entirely.

 Vivaldi – Free (Added 9/1/2023)

-On my Windows machines, I from Chrome to Vivaldi as my primary browser.
+On my Windows machines, I use Chrome to Vivaldi as my primary browser.

 Alfred – ?32.00 Lifetime

-I can’t use a Mac without Alfred anymore because it’s become such an indispensable part of my workflow.
-Check out my list of must-have powerpack recommendations to make it even more useful.
+I can’t use a Mac without Alfred anymore because it’s become an indispensable part of my workflow.
+Check out my must-have powerpack recommendations to make it even more helpful.

 Rambox – 9/1/22 – $168.00/Lifetime

-I switched from Station to Rambox, which allows me to consolidate quite a few web apps I use in one place.
+I switched from Station to Rambox, which allows me to consolidate several web apps I use in one place.
 I keep Android Messages Web, Brain.fm, and a few other sites loaded in it.

 iTerm 3 – Free

-I use iTerm 3 with my dotfiles, which has a lot of great features/functions and shortcuts to help make me more productive on Mac.
+I use iTerm 3 with my dotfiles, which has many great features/functions and shortcuts that help me be more productive on Mac.

 Fig – Free